General

 I want to make my activities more accessible, but I don’t know where to start.

 Accessibility costs vary depending on the project and services you need.
 We suggest getting in touch with an access consultant.
-You can find the Inclusive Practice Guide and a list of organisations in Victoria offering support to Deaf and Disabled people can be found on Arts Access Victoria’s website.
+You can find the Inclusive Practice Guide and a list of organisations in Victoria offering support to Deaf and Disabled people on the Arts Access Victoria’s website.

 Assessment Process